MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/poolmon-examples.md

 The following example demonstrates using PoolMon to investigate a pool memory leak from a suspected printer driver.
 In this example, PoolMon displays data that Windows collects about memory allocations with the Dsrd tag.

-Printer drivers assign the Drsd tag when they allocate Graphical Device Interface (GDI) objects and associated memory.
+Some printer drivers assign the Drsd tag when they allocate Graphical Device Interface (GDI) objects and associated memory.
 If a printer driver has an object leak, the memory allocated with the Drsd tag also will leak.

 **Note**   Before running the steps in this example, ensure that the printer you are using will not be interrupted until you are finished.
 Otherwise, the results may be invalid.

 At the command line, type the following: